jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Encircle Language Spec,
 2009-04-16

 A user-defined order number of a user-defined sorting, and the use of aliases prevents dead links.
-You could also do a kind of automatic aliasing: when a link is not found, the history of that link would be stored inside the container of the leaf, and this could be used to offer a suggested new linkage, when the dead link was attempted to be accessed.
+You could also do a kind of automatic aliasing: when a link is not found, the history of that link might be stored inside the container of the leaf, and this could be used to offer a suggested new linkage, when the dead link was attempted to be accessed.

 JJ